nautilus-wraith/package-publishing/README.md

 The workflow will automatically:
 - Verify the tag signature and ensure it points to a commit on the main branch
-- Validate that all required approval tiers have signed approvals
+- Validate that all required approval tiers have signed approvals from the main branch
 - Check that approval files were committed with valid GPG signatures
+- Verify that each approval file contains exactly the SHA of the commit that the release tag points to on the first non-comment line
 - Proceed with package publication only after all validations pass

+**What happens if validation fails**:
+- If an approval file doesn't contain the exact SHA, the workflow will fail with a detailed error message
+- If the SHA in the approval file doesn't match the tag's commit, the workflow will fail
+- If approval files or approver lists have changed between approval and release, the workflow will fail
+- This ensures that approvals are tied to specific commits and cannot be bypassed